CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

     </div>
 </div>

-## Send mails
+## Sending e-mails

-The PHP language has the `mail` function to directly send mails but we do not support it because of all the maintenance it needs.
+The PHP language has the `mail` function to directly send e-mails but we do not support it because of all the maintenance it needs.
 Instead, we recommend you to use [Mailgun](https://www.mailgun.com/) or [Mailjet](https://www.mailjet.com/).
 These services already have everything you need to send emails from your code.

 ## Deploy on Clever Cloud